 The ITA has had the benefit of increased contributions from the province, which remains by far its largest source of funding, for several years.
 This has supported large-scale system-wide change and growth.
-The current expectation is for a further increase in funding in 2009/10 - the third and final increase made to fund the addition of 7,000 new apprenticeship spaces - after which contributions from the province will stabilize.
-As noted, the ITA also anticipates securing further increases in Labour Market Agreement funding as well as other sources of funding to support specific initiatives including ones focusing on labour supply.
+A mid-year funding decrease in 09/10 due to diminished government revenues signals the ITA's operating environment for the next period will need to focus on innovation, quality and business processes that achieve increasing taxpayer value.

-Subject to the risks and sensitivities noted above, the ITA sees currently anticipated funding as sufficient to achieve the targeted performance outlined in this service plan.
+Subject to the risks and sensitivities noted above, the ITA will work to ensure currently anticipated funding is sufficient to achieve the targeted performance outlined in this service plan.
 However, just as there is uncertainty as to the extent and duration of impacts in BC, resulting from current economic conditions, so too is there uncertainty regarding the ITA's financial outlook.

-The ITA's financial outlook is premised most particularly on: support from the province enabling the ITA to capitalize on the economic downturn to up-skill and re-tool the BC workforce in advance of an economic recovery; continued participation of industry through ITOs; and, access to additional sources of funding for other specific strategic initiatives.
+The ITA's financial outlook is premised most particularly on: support from the province, including access to additional sources of funding enabling the ITA to capitalize on the economic downturn to up-skill and re-tool the BC workforce in advance of an economic recovery; continued participation of industry through ITOs; and flexible, innovative delivery of training.